codepr/memento/README.md

 `node2.conf` containing each the right configuration.
 It can be renamed to `.memento` and dropped in the `$HOME` path of every node, or can be passed to the program as argument using `-f` option.

+The distribution of keys and values follows a classic hashing addressing in a keyspace divided in equal buckets through the cluster.
+The total number of slots is 8192, so if the cluster is formed of 2 nodes, every node will get at most 4096 keys.

 ### Build